-Required co-requisite: Laboratory for BIOL 2420 Microbiology for Non-Science Majors biosphere, and their roles in human and animal diseases.
+Required corequisite: Laboratory for BIOL 2420 Microbiology for Non-Science Majors

+This course covers basic microbiology and immunology and is primarily directed at pre-nursing, pre-allied health and non-science majors.
+It provides an introduction to historical concepts of the nature of microorganisms, microbial diversity, the importance of microorganisms and acellular agents in the biosphere, and their roles in human and animal diseases.
 Major topics include bacterial structure as well as growth, physiology, genetics, and biochemistry of microorganisms.
 Emphasis is on medical microbiology, infectious diseases and public health.
 A laboratory component is included that gives practical experience to material covered in class.
 Lab fee.